MasterWMQ0121/cs225finalproject/documents/log.md

 We will plan for next week's tasks after the regrade for the Project Proposal is completed.

 #### Optional: Questions for mentor

+## Week 4 (Date: 11/20/2022 -- 12/02/2022)

+#### Weekly Goals
+This week, we aimd to finish the pagerank algorithm and prepared for the mid project checkins.
+We also decided to start to work on BFS if possible.

+#### Specific Tasks Completed (and by who)
+Sihan Cheng (sihanc6): Fixed bugs, improved PageRank.cpp and airportGraph.cpp, and completed Development Log 4.
+Mingqi Wang (mingqiw2): Finished most of the coding work for PageRank.cpp, and uploaded updates to GitHub.
+Kelly Dai (jingyud2): Finished the construction of the airport class, and provided insights regarding the algorithms.
+Teresa Zhang (lingyiz4): Finished most of the coding work for airportGraph.cpp, and explained the algorithms to our mentor in the zoom mid project checkins.

+#### Problems Encountered
+Nothing so far.

+#### Plans for next week
+We want to construct BFS next week.
+We will start by writing pseudocode for the functions.

+#### Optional: Questions for mentor